bartificer/programming-by-stealth/docs/pbs129-eslint.md

 Because of the last settings in my `settings.json` all problems will be fixed automatically when I save the file.

-## Rules in eslintrc vs in configuration comments
+## Rules in eslintrc VS in Configuration Comments

 In the example we selected 'Disable for this line' or 'Disable for the entire file' to solve the errors ESLint found.
 You can see the comments in lines 1 and 8.
 These comments need a bit more elaboration.
 The difference with the rules in the `.eslintrc.js` file is the scope.
 The rules defined in the `.eslintrc.js` file will be applied to _all_ JvaScript files in your project.
 The configuration comments only apply to the file they are added to.